PokaNorbert/PokaNorbert/README.md

 * 🌍  I'm based in Floresti (Cluj), Romania
 * ✉️  You can contact me at [orbert.pn@gmail.com](mailto:orbert.pn@gmail.com)
-* 🖥️  I am open to working full-time at a company that needs a QA Manual Tester.
+* 🖥️  I am open to working full-time at a company that needs a QA Manual Tester
 * ⚡  I aspire to become QA Automation Tester